 Download a PDF of our #MyBrainHealthMatters logo and take a picture with your friends, family and coworkers and tag us on Facebook, Twitter and/or Instagram using the #MyBrainHealthMatters hashtag.
 Challenge others to do the same!

-For more information, visit Dr. Chapman's recent Huffington Post blog.
+For more information, visit Dr. Chapman's recent blog on the Huffington Post

 Join the brain health conversation today because #MyBrainHealthMatters and so does yours!